 The adults at the table were caught off guard by the question.
-Eric, Grace's father, froze up as he was about to take a bit of his avocado toast.
-The slice of bread lingered in his hand before his gaping mouth.
-His eyes shifted to the big casement windows that peered into the sky above lake Michigan.
-It was as if he'd forgotten, but there it was the roaming portal to oblivion hanging in the sky just beside the sun.
+Eric, Grace's father, froze up as he was about to take a bite of his avocado toast.
+The slice of bread hovered in front of his gaping mouth.
+His eyes shifted to the big casement windows that peered out over the sky above lake Michigan.
+It was as if he'd forgotten, but there it was, the roaming portal to oblivion hanging in the sky just beside the sun.
 The irresistible force of this fissure in the fabric of existence was devouring earth's life-giving star, slowly draining it from the sky into its eternal gullet.

 "Well, no one knows for sure," Grace's mother Meridith interjected.

 "My teacher says it's going to suck up the whole world," Grace said with a dramatic gesture of her hands.

 "I was an engineer at a start-up that was trying to design decompression suits that work in the black hole," Grace's grandfather said as he took a sip of coffee.
 There was a lingering silence while the rest of the table stared at him, waiting to finish the story.

 "And what happened with that?"
 Eric finally blurted out.